VladTeapa/WeatherForecast/README.md

 ## Run
 ------
-You just run the program, select a country, select a city and read what information you need
+You can just run the program, select a country, select a city and read what information you need<br>
+There are 2 cities per country and 10 countries by default in the config file

 ## Testing
 ------